 Silicon Valley wisdom

-Late last year, What Matters talked to Garaffo and San Jose Deputy City Manager Kip Harkness about how they used Silicon Valley wisdom to improve how they did government work and, ultimately the lives of city residents.
+What Matters talked to Garaffo and San Jose Deputy City Manager Kip Harkness about how they used Silicon Valley wisdom to improve government work — and ultimately the lives of city residents.

 However, the process can be slow and complicated.
 And depending on the project, any delay could be costly.
 A major mixed-use (residential and retail) development project in the city’s Japantown didn’t break ground until early 2019, 15 years after starting the process.
 The project had to go through several developers and even went bankrupt at one point.
 Other factors contributed to the delay, but the city’s complicated permitting and entitlement process didn’t help.

-But it wasn’t just big development projects that were affected.
-For the majority of residents, it meant being able to get permits for smaller projects like water heaters online easily and whenever they needed them.
+It wasn’t just big development projects that were affected.
+For the majority of residents, it meant being able to get permits for smaller projects, like water heaters, online easily and whenever they needed them.
 The city aimed to make the process simpler, more efficient, and user-friendly for all.
 Unfortunately, two years into the transformation, there was very little progress made.
 They had no working software upgrade.
 And the different government departments involved started to disengage.

 Harkness and Garaffo attributed the lack of progress on a general organization-wide lack of transparency and accountability.
 The consultation firm Gartner diagnosed them with a case of “watermelon reporting” on the surface.
 Everyone says a project is moving forward fine (green), but the reality beneath the surface revealed serious issues (red).